 - Make sure the school has current contact information for at least 3 people that can be reached in an emergency, so if your child has a health problem at school someone is available, if you are not immediately available.

 - For school activities send “special treats” that are safe for your child and the others children in the classroom

 - Consider having your child wear a MedicAlert bracelet that provides pertinent medical information.
 (For more information call 888-633-4298.)

 If your child needs medication(s) during school to treat a health condition, please make those medications available at school.
 This would include:

 Epi-pens for Allergies

 Diastat for Seizures

 Medication(s) must be provided by the parent in the original labeled container.
-Parents must complete a Medication Authorization and Consent Form each school year.
+Parents must complete a Medication Request and Authorization Form for each school year.
 If the medicine is a prescription, then the doctor also has to sign the form.
-Please see the School Nurse page for a link to this form.

 If your child suffers from difficulty breathing with a history of asthma, the District has emergency inhalers that may be used.
 The Stock Medication Protocols are an overview of the EpiPen and Inhaler use procedures.

 If your child has a severe allergy it is important for parents to work with the school nurse.
 This may be an allergy to bee stings or a food other allergies.